skrey/yellow-extensions/documentation/content.md

 ![Screenshot](picture_content.png?raw=true)

 The standard installation of Yellow has three content folders.
 They are just an example to get you started, change them as you like.
-Folders with a prefix are automatically visible in the navigation.
-The prefix is removed from the location, for example the folder `content/2-services` is available as `http://website/services/`.
-Folders without prefix don't show up in the navigation.
+All content folders are available on your website.
+Every folder has a file called `page.txt`, that's the default page for a folder.
+To create more pages, add more txt-files into a folder.

 Basically, the structure you see in the file browser is the website you'll get.

 Files and folders
 -----------------
-Every folder has a file called `page.txt`, that's the default page for a folder.
-To create more pages, add more txt-files into a folder.
-For example the file `content/2-services/webdesign.txt` is availabe as `http://website/services/webdesign`.
 Files and folders can have a prefix with numbers,  hyphen `-`, underscore `_` and  dot `.`.
-You can use the prefix for ordering pages:
+You can order pages in three ways:

-* No prefix means files and folder are alphabetical ordered
+* no prefix mean pages are in alphabetical order
-* Numerical prefix can be used for sorting, e.g. folder names`1-home` `2-services` `3-about`
+* numerical prefix can be used for manual sorting, e.g. folder names`1-home` `2-services` `3-about`
-* Date prefix is also possible, e.g. file name `2013-04-07-blog-entry.txt` with date format `YYYY-MM-DD`
+* date prefix is also possible, e.g. file name `2013-04-07-blog-entry.txt` with date format `YYYY-MM-DD`

-The prefix and suffix are removed from the location.
+Prefix and suffix are removed from the location.
+For example the folder `content/2-services` is available on your website as `http://website/services/`, the file `content/2-services/webdesign.txt` is available as `http://website/services/webdesign`.

+A navigation is automatically created from content files and folders.
+Folders without prefix don't show up in the navigation.

 Content files
 -------------